Skip to Content

 If you don’t want to head to one of the restaurant buffets for lunch, you can just eat around the pool.

-There are several buffet stations set up (like grilled meats and veggies) as well as some stands with items like quesadillas.
+Several buffet stations are set up (like grilled meats and veggies), and some stands with items like quesadillas.

 There are lots of bowl options during lunchtime.
 Photo credit: Marcie Cheung